-Project launched to reduce single-use plastic at Stahl IbéricaScroll down to read more
+Project to reduce single-use plastic at Stahl IbéricaScroll down to read more

 From coffee cups and disposable cutlery to food wrappings and soda bottles, there is a lot around us.
 This has inspired Lidia Martínez Menéndez, Application Engineer at Stahl Ibérica, to start a project to reduce the amount of single-use plastic at her facility.